 Best for: Advanced students, professors and professionals with a serious interest in the field who would love to get updates while brushing their teeth.

 ChemTalk is a new non-profit organization that is raising the bar in chemistry education and outreach without running ads or walling off content.
 Their podcast is one part of their strategy and it's off to a strong start.
-What really stands out is the caliber of guests they are able to pull in - including a Nobel Laureate, hugely influential professors and chemists doing high-level research around the world.
+What really stands out is the caliber of guests they are able to pull in - including multiple Nobel Laureates, hugely influential professors and chemists doing high-level research around the world.
 It's a fantastic way to get to know the people behind the most impressive achievements in chemistry and the hosts come prepared with critical questions that set the tone for a thought-provoking interview.

 Best for: Chemistry-focused students who want to explore the different niches that chemistry offers and professionals who like to keep up with emerging stars in the field.

 The Bringing Chemistry to Life podcast offers a wealth of information about the careers, lives, and breakthroughs of other scientists.
 Each episode provides listeners with inspiration and motivation while also reminding them that even the most accomplished scientists struggle from time to time.
 If you're short on time, this podcast is for you as each episode only lasts around 35 minutes.

 Best for: Avid Chemistry-lovers who don't want to miss the advancements that are making waves as well as the science and the stories of people behind them.